undertext/undertext.github.io/_posts/2018-08-08-learn-some-bash-by-adding-git-branch-name-to-bash-prompt.md

 The text that is displayed at the beginning of your command line input is called "primary prompt string" and it is controlled by `PS1` environment variable.
 Just type `echo $PS1` in your terminal and it will output something like `\h:\W \u\$`.
 You may say WTF?
 Take it easy!
-Manual explains all this staff (`man bash` PROMPTING section).
+Manual explains all this stuff (`man bash` PROMPTING section).

 | Character | Meaning                                 |
 |-----------|-----------------------------------------|